San La Muerte: Practice

 To believers, San La Muerte exists within the context of the Catholic faith and is comparable to other purely supernatural beings such as archangels.
 The San La Muerte devotion involves prayers, rituals, and offerings, which are given directly to the saint in expectation of and tailored to the fulfillment of specific requests.
 Offerings can include devotee’s own blood, alcoholic drinks, candles and other valuable objects.
 San La Muerte receives offerings in exchange for favors related to a wide range of personal problems; San La Muerte is said to help to restore love, health and fortune, to protect worshipers from witchcraft, to remove the evil eye and to grant good luck in gambling.
 In addition to these powers, which are commonly attributed to folk saints in general, San La Muerte is also said to be able to grant a number of requests that are connected to crime and violence.
 For instance, it is believed that the skeletal saint can bring death upon the enemies of his devotees, can keep people from being sent to prison and shorten prison terms of inmates and can help in the recovery of stolen and misappropriated items.
+Another Argentine folk saint, Gauchito Gil, who was an outlaw, was a known devotee of San La Muerte.